xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution1.md

 -   In this way, we can find the LCA in $O(\log V)$ time.

-Once we find the LCA of $u, v$, the rest time cost will depend on the circumference of the cycle.
+Once we find the LCA of $v, w$, the rest time cost will depend on the circumference of the cycle.
 In the worst case, it costs $O(V)$ still.